mthoatgit/blog/content/posts/agile_vs_scrum.md

 * Agile = Scrum

 Well, no, this oversimplification is flawed.
 In essence, Agile is not synonymous with Scrum but Scrum is one way to embody Agile principles.
-To draw any analogy:
+To draw an analogy:

 * Mobile != Car
 * Animalistic != Dog